ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

   assets native chain?

 * Can an RPC expose a function that only exists in the runtime?
-If not, we may need to move `multi_existential_deposits` (or at least its funtionality) into Asset Registry.
+If not, we may need to move `multi_existential_deposits` (or at least its functionality) into Asset Registry.

-* Do we already have an in-use storage for AssetRegistry in Picaso?
+* Do we already have an in-use storage for AssetRegistry in Picasso?